 Requirements for Degree

 Candidates in a secondary or K-12 education program should major in an appropriate subject area.
 All majors consist of a minimum of 32 credit hours, and major requirements are determined by the departments in the College of Arts and Sciences.
-Candidates complete at least 30 credit hours of required education courses, plus the University core and licensure requirements.
+In addition, candidates complete required education courses, the University core and Illinois licensure requirements.